ABOUT | ELIGIBILITY | FUNDING | HOW TO APPLY | EVALUATION CRITERIA | NEXT STEPS | FAQ

 Does the proposed project address an unresolved topic, in a novel or interesting way, that is likely to move the field of evolutionary biology forward?

-All applicants will receive decisions on their proposals in May via email and will be able to access reviewer comments via the application portal.
-In addition, award winners will be announced on the SSE website and at the Evolution meeting during the SSE Presidential Address.
+Award recipients will be announced on the SSE website and at the Evolution meeting during the SSE Presidential Address.
 SSE would be pleased if you consider submitting work funded by the R. C. Lewontin award to Evolution or Evolution Letters.
-All work published with funds from the award should acknowledge the work as funded by the Graduate Research Excellence Grant - R. C. Lewontin Early Award from SSE, and a full citation of the work should be submitted to SSE within 2 months of publication.
 Note that as a student SSE member publishing in Evolution, you would be eligible to apply for the SSE Presidents’ Award for Outstanding Paper in Evolution.

 Awards are typically subject to 1099 reporting, and thus must be included as income by the recipient.
 All awardees will need to fill out an IRS.
 W-9 form whether or not they are a U.S. citizen, and whether or not they attend a U.S. university.
 To avoid paying tax on the award, awardees may have their check deposited in a university research account.
 This award covers direct costs of research only; institutional indirect costs may not be charged to this award.
 Non-U.S. citizens and those not filing U.S. tax returns are required to set up a separate university account to receive this award.